 Inventory, lb : 0

-Wing beans are available during the summer months.
+Wing beans are available in the late spring and through the fall months.

-The Wing bean, AKA Winged bean, Asparagus pea and Goa pea, is an herbaceous perennial legume plant.
-Its beans grow on climbing vines and stems similar to other legume varieties such as snow peas and fava beans.
-In addition to being cultivated for its beans, the leaves, flowers, roots and dried seeds can also be harvested for culinary purposes.
+Wing beans, also called Winged beans or Four-angled beans, are tropical legumes.
+They are botanically classified as Psophocarpus tetragonolobus and are commonly found in Southeast Asia.
+They grow on climbing stems and vines like other legume varieties such as snow peas and fava beans.
+In addition to being cultivated for its beans, the leaves, flowers, roots and dried seeds are also popular as culinary ingredients and are just as nutritious.

 Recipes that include Wing Beans.
 One is easiest, three is harder.

-People have spotted Wing Beans using the Specialty Produce app for iPhone and Android.
+People have shared Wing Beans using the Specialty Produce app for iPhone and Android.